 Tulum Ruins Beach

-Wear your swim gear as you tour the Tulum Ruins in the morning, then head to Tulum Ruins Beach for a refreshing swim, or just makes this your destination for a day.
+Wear your swim gear as you tour the Tulum Ruins in the morning, then head to Tulum Ruins Beach for a refreshing swim, or just make this your destination for a day.
 Sometimes called the Mayan Beach, it is considered to be one of the most beautiful beaches in Riviera Maya.
 The waters are crystal clear turquoise and the sand is soft.
 It is a small beach, so it can fill up at peak times, but it is an absolute must for lovers of the Caribbean.

 If you are visiting Tulum on a private tour you will have the opportunity to witness the ancient spectacle of the Voladores.
 These amazing acrobats are five costumed men who perform stunts and dancing atop a pole at heights of almost 46 m (150 feet).
 The Dance of the Flyers is based on rituals of the Totonac Indians and will thrill and amaze.